• Home

 Lung cancer is a malignant tumor originating in lung tissues, primarily from uncontrolled growth of cells lining the air passages.
 It ranks as a leading cause of cancer deaths worldwide, often linked to genetic damage in lung cells.
-Definition Definition: Lung cancer is a type of cancer that begins in the tissues of the lungs, […]
+What Is Lung Cancer?
+Definition: Lung cancer is a type of cancer that begins in the tissues […]

 Lung cancer is a malignant tumor originating in lung tissues, primarily from uncontrolled growth of cells lining the air passages.
 It ranks as a leading cause of cancer deaths worldwide, often linked to genetic damage in lung cells.